port-labs/port-docs/docs/self-service-actions/self-service-actions-deep-dive/advanced-form-configurations.md

 {label: 'user', value: 'user'},
 ]}>
 <TabItem value="form">
-The value of the input that inserted by the user in the action form.
+The value of the input that was inserted by the user in the action form.

 Usage: